espm-157/website/content/policies.md

 ## Make-up policy

-Late assignments will be docked 20% and will not be accepted more than 48 hours late except in cases of genuine emergencies that can be documented by the student or in cases where this has been discussed and approved in advance.
+Late assignments may be docked 20% and will not be accepted more than 48 hours late except in cases of genuine emergencies or in cases where this has been discussed and approved in advance.
 This policy is based on the idea that in order to learn how to use computers well, students should be working with them at multiple times each week.
 Time has been allotted in class for working on assignments and